Hurricane Fabian: Aftermath

-Initially, the time for the destroyed vegetation on Bermuda to regrow was estimated to take decades.
-To help, the South Carolina Maritime Heritage Foundation, with support from a Boy Scout troop and nearby nurseries, delivered 1,000 boxwood plants to the island.
-Following the damage to the Bermuda petrel's habitat, Bermuda's Department of Conservation carried out a translocation program, which involved moving the habitat to Nonsuch Island.
-That island, a long-standing nature preserve, was much higher and safer for the birds, and by two years after the hurricane the population numbers were higher than before the storm.
+To help restore the island's trees, the South Carolina Maritime Heritage Foundation delivered 1,000 boxwood plants to the island, with support from a Boy Scout troop and nearby nurseries.
+Following damage to the Bermuda petrel's habitat, Bermuda's Department of Conservation carried out a program that moved their habitat to Nonsuch Island.
+A long-standing nature preserve, Nonsuch Island was higher and safer for the birds.
+By two years after the hurricane, the population numbers were higher than before the storm.